Xenonsmurf/Ashita-4-Plugins-and-Addons/Novo/README.md

 3. You can select, "Load Mesh on Zone" and it will load the mesh when you zone
 4. Mesh Render Distance - Please note for large zones it's best to keep this setting low < 100y if not you will drop fps.

- # Please Note
-  This Plugin looks for navmesh files in the following location.
-  Ashita v4\config\NavMesh Files\
-  All navmesh files must be in the following format zoneID.nav I use the d3d9 Proxy by Atom0s, and have no no issues.

 ## Special thanks
 Atom0s.